Tips for Preparing for a Case Interview

 Have fun!
 Interviewers want to see that you are enthusiastic about solving business problems.
 After all, these are the types of situations you will manage every day if you’re hired.

 Practice answering case interview questions in front of friends, family, or a career counselor.
-If you’re lucky, maybe you know someone who has experience with these types of interviews and is knowledgeable about your field.
+You may know someone who has experience with these types of interviews and is knowledgeable about your field.
 He or she might be able to help you create a mock interview.